What do we know about free schools?

 But much of the initial interest seems to be coming from groups of teachers, wanting to use their skills and enthusiams in more challenging inner-city areas.

-About half of more than 700 expressions of interest are from teachers.'No excuses'
+About half of more than 700 expressions of interest are from teachers.

 This is also in keeping with the government's efforts to present the policy in terms of improving chances for the poorest families, rather than funding an escape route for middle class families from the local school system.

 Education Secretary Michael Gove has relentlessly identified the plan with the charter schools in the United States, with their "no excuses" message.